zhengqi98/Raspberry-pi-and-SLAM/README.md

 $ echo "source /opt/ros/kinetic/setup.bash" >> ~/.bashrc
 $ sudo apt-get install python-rosinstall
 ```
-< -- It may take quite a long time, just let it alone and do anything else -- >
+It may take quite a long time, just let it alone and do anything else.

 3.Install something for your pi:
 ```